aluo-x/daam-i2i/README.md

 - **Guided Heatmap-based**: It merges all the pixel heatmaps based on some weighing scheme provided by another heatmap called the `guide_heatmap`.
 The `guide_heatmap` should be of the dimension of the latent image.
 Function: `compute_guided_heat_map`

+### Updates:
+- `track_all` argument added to `trace` function, which not only tracks the attention heatmap for the attention layers of the size of the latent image but also throughout the UNet.
+This makes it possible to visualize the attention of each pixel at a better semantic level.

 ## Citation

 DAAM-I2I: Add Link to this project as citation in your work.